 What Others Are Saying

 An amazing product.
-This saw has been reviewed over 800 times and continues to receive great marks from consumers.
+This saw has been reviewed hundreds of times and continues to receive great marks from consumers.
 The LPP120 is an exceptional saw that is lightweight and powerful.

 One way to prevent this is to keep the battery charged when not in use.
 If you leave the battery uncharged too long it will start to deteriorate.
 The manufacturer’s instructions do warn consumers to keep the battery fully charged to prolong its life, but how many people actually read the manual?